campa-consortium/pals/source/element-kinds.md

 ## Kicker Element

 A kicker element is an element that can deflect a beam transversely in both planes.
-It uses the hkick and vkick parameters to deflect the beam in horizontal and vertical directions.
+It uses a zero-order (electric or magnetic) multipole field, determined by parameters in MagneticMultipoleP or ElectricMultipoleP such as Kn0, to deflect the beam in horizontal and vertical directions.

 Under Construction...